Zee1234/BenjaminLottStoryline/characters/Kaden.md

 [[/multimedia/images/characters/Kaden.webp|Kuzan from One Piece]]

-# Abilities
+# Backstory

 Kaden is a ninja.
-Currently a Vagabond, born in
+Currently a Vagabond, Kaden was born in Valley Country, and roams around.